-Small tour are always the better choice.
+Small tours are always the better choice.
 They have a smaller impact on the environment and it means you are going to have a much more personal experience with them.
 Larger tours are mostly operating to make money and don’t take care of individuals or the environment.
 Whilst on a whale watching tour in Hawaii, we chose to go on a very small dinghy and because of that it meant we could hear the whales singing through the hull of our boat.
 Moments later we were joined by a large boat with two decks which was blasting out its own music.
 Not only was that precious moment lost on those people on the larger tour, but they are discouraging people to truly experience their surroundings.

 Take note of companies that partner with nature conservationists, charities and organisations.
 You know they care for the environment and everyone’s personal experience over masses of paying passengers if they have a strong focus on marine biology and research.

 Reach out to travel and environmentally conscious bloggers.
 Ask them if they know of any trustworthy tours, or if they can recommend any companies.
 You can always contact me through my Instagram, @gabriellawisdom, or email, if you have any questions or want recommendations.